yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 ## Examples

-Let's create a YugabyteDB cluster, and open two separate `ysqlsh` connections to it.
+Let's create a [YugabyteDB cluster](../../../quick-start/), and open two separate [ysqlsh](../../../admin/ysqlsh/#starting-ysqlsh) connections to it.

-{{< tip title="Tip - use YugabyteDB Managed" >}}
+{{< tip title="Tip - Use YugabyteDB Managed" >}}
-You can create a cluster in the free tier of YugabyteDB Managed, and open two *cloud shell* connections to it.
+You can create a cluster in the free tier of [YugabyteDB Managed](../../../quick-start-yugabytedb-managed/), and open two *cloud shell* connections to it.
 These cloud shell connections open up in two different browser tabs, which can be used to do the steps below.

 {{< /tip >}}